ranghel/Final-Project/README.md

 * Dexamethasone

 If you have drugs to donate, please create a post with the following information:
-1. Type of drugs and quantity available (units, vials, etc.)
+1. Type of medication and quantity available (units, vials, etc.)
-1. Expiration date of drugs *very important*
+1. Expiration date of the medication *very important*
 1. The soonest date you are able to donate your meds

 If you need donations, create a post of what you need, the dosage, and upload a copy of your Prescription.